mkohlhaas/Haskell-in-Depth/README.md

   - Tip: Use hpack: https://github.com/sol/hpack

-  - Cabal hell is history.
+  - Cabal hell is history!
+But version of `base` package linked to GHC version!

   - Three approaches:
     - Curated sets of packages -> `Stack`